ashkanhasani/django-hierarchical-address/README.md

 A: Yes, the models are designed to be extensible.
 For multi-language, consider using [django-parler](https://django-parler.readthedocs.io/) or similar.

 **Q: Can I use address models as fields instead of relations?**
 A: Yes!
 You can use the address models as fields in your own models, or as abstract base classes for embedded address data.
+All standard Django field options are supported for these fields.

 ---